^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The humerus is a long tubular bone.
-Distinguish the body of the humerus (corpus humeri) and the two ends: the upper and lower.
+There is a body of the humerus (corpus humeri) and two ends: upper and lower.
 The upper end (proximal) is thickened and forms the spherical head of the humerus (caput humeri).
-The head is turned medially and slightly back.
-At the edge of the head is a groove - an anatomical neck (collum anatomicum).
-Immediately behind the anatomical neck are two tubercles.
-The large tuberculum maius lies laterally, and the small tuberculum minus is anterior to the large tuberculum.
-From each hillock comes a crest to the bottom: a crest of a large tubercle (crista tuberculi majoris) and a crest of a small tubercle (crista tuberculi minoris).
-Between the tubercles and between the crests is the intertubercular furrow (sulcus intertubercularis), intended for the tendon of the long head of the biceps brachii muscle.
+The head is directed medially and slightly backward.
+Along the edge of the head there is a groove - the anatomical neck (collum anatomicum).
+Immediately behind the anatomical neck there are two tubercles.
+The greater tubercle (tuberculum maius) lies laterally, and the lesser tubercle (tuberculum minus) is located in front of the greater.
+A ridge runs downward from each tubercle: the ridge of the greater tubercle (crista tuberculi majoris) and the ridge of the lesser tubercle (crista tuberculi minoris).
+Between the tubercles and between the ridges is the intertubercular groove (sulcus intertubercularis), intended for the tendon of the long head of the biceps brachii.

 The narrowest point between the head of the humerus and its body is called the surgical neck (collum chirurgicum).
-The body of the humerus in the upper part has a cylindrical shape, downwards it becomes trihedral.
-At this level, distinguish the posterior surface (facies posterior), the medial front surface (facies anterior medialis) and the lateral anterior surface (facies anterior lateralis).
-Somewhat higher than the middle of the body of the bone, on its lateral front surface is the deltoid tuberosity (tuberositas deltoidea), to which the deltoid muscle is attached.
-Below the deltoid tuberosity, a furrow of the radial nerve (sulcus nervi radialis) spirals along the posterior surface of the bone.
-It starts at the medial edge of the bone, bends the bone from behind and ends at the lateral margin below.
-The lower end of the humerus is enlarged, slightly curved anteriorly and ends with a condylus humeri.
-The medial part of the condyle forms a humerus block (trochlea humeri) for articulation with the ulnar bone of the forearm.
-The lateral block is the head of the condyle humeri (capitulum humeri) for articulation with the radius.
-In front of the block of the humerus is a coronoid fossa (fossa coronoidea), which is included in the elbow bend in the ulnar process of the ulna.
-Above the head of the condyle of the humerus there is also a depression - a radial fossa (fossa radialis).
-Behind the block of the humerus is the fossa of the elbow process (fossa olecrani).
+The body of the humerus is cylindrical in its upper section and becomes triangular downwards.
+At this level, the posterior surface (facies posterior), medial anterior surface (facies anterior medialis) and lateral anterior surface (facies anterior lateralis) are distinguished.
+Slightly above the middle of the body of the bone, on its lateral anterior surface, is the deltoid tuberosity (tuberositas deltoidea), to which the deltoid muscle is attached.
+Below the deltoid tuberosity, the groove of the radial nerve (sulcus nervi radialis) spirals along the posterior surface of the bone.
+It begins at the medial edge of the bone, bends around the bone from behind and ends at the lateral edge below.
+The lower end of the humerus is widened, slightly bent forward and ends in the condyle of the humerus (condylus humeri).
+The medial part of the condyle forms the trochlea humeri for articulation with the ulna of the forearm.
+Lateral to the trochlea is the head of the condyle of the humerus (capitulum humeri) for articulation with the radius.
+In front, above the trochlea of the humerus, the coronoid fossa (fossa coronoidea) is visible, where the coronoid process of the ulna enters during flexion at the elbow joint.
+Above the head of the condyle of the humerus, there is also a depression - the radial fossa (fossa radialis).
+Behind, above the trochlea of the humerus, is the fossa of the olecranon process (fossa olecrani).

 Where does it hurt?